“How we gonna deal with Doug tonight?” I change the subject, not wanting to regret leaving on Monday.

 “He understands.
 Your dad is flying from Miami today to escort Joey home.”

 What!
-Oh, no. My weekend in Lotus-Land LA was about to come to a crashing end.
+Oh, no. My weekend in Lotus-Land LA is about to come to a crashing end.

 “What??
 That’ll be a disaster.
 You know how hard he is.
 He had me locked up for drinking a sip of beer.
 Just think what he’ll do when he finds out Joey was arrested for doing hard-core drugs?”